coteditor/CotEditor/CONTRIBUTING.md

 ### Issue reports

-Create a new post using the “Bug report” template.
+Create a new issue using the “Bug report” template.

-Before submitting an issue, please make sure of the following:
+Before submitting an issue, please do the following:

 - Confirm that you are using the latest versions of both CotEditor and macOS, and that the issue still occurs in those versions.
 - Confirm that the issue is specific to CotEditor.
 If possible, try performing the same steps in TextEdit and verify that the issue does not occur there.